boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    is 12 units (8 units for Slice X and 4 units for Slice Y).
 When the 5G NSO requests a new slice, the transport controller, in its mind, increments the bandwidth requirement according to the requirements of the new slice.
-For example, suppose a new slice is instantiated that needs 0.8 Gbps from DC1 to DC2.
+For example, in {{figure-multi-DC}}, suppose a new slice is instantiated that needs 0.8 Gbps from DC1 to DC2.
 The transport controller would increase its notion of the bandwidth requirement from DC1 to DC2 from 12 Gbps to 12.8 Gbps to accommodate the